Glacial lake: Biotic ecosystem

 Biodiversity and productivity tend to be lower in glacial lakes as only cold-tolerant and cold-adapted species can withstand their harsh conditions.
 Glacial rock flour and low nutrient levels create an oligotrophic environment where few species of plankton, fish and benthic organisms reside.

 Before becoming a lake the first stages of glacial recession melt enough freshwater to form a shallow lagoon.
 In the case of Iceland's Jökulsárlón glacial lagoon located on the edge of the Atlantic Ocean, tides bring in an array of fish species to the edge of the glacier.
 These fish attract an abundance of predators from birds to marine mammals, that are searching for food.
 These predators include fauna such as, seals, arctic terns and arctic skua.

-Glacial lakes that have been formed for a long period of time have a more diverse ecosystem of fauna originating form neighboring tributaries or other glacial refugia.
+Glacial lakes that have been formed for a long period of time have a more diverse ecosystem of fauna originating from neighboring tributaries or other glacial refugia.
 For example, many native species of the great lakes basin entered via the Mississippi basin refugia within the past 14,000 years.